DFHack/dfhack/docs/plugins/add-spatter.rst

 add-spatter
 ===========

-This plugin makes reactions with names starting with ``SPATTER_ADD_`` produce contaminants on the items instead of improvements.
-The plugin is intended to give some use to all those poisons that can be bought from caravans, so they're immune to being washed away by water or destroyed by `clean`.
+Make tagged reactions produce contaminants.
+The plugin is intended to give some use to all those poisons that can be bought from caravans.
+It automatically enables itself when you load a world with reactions that include names starting with ``SPATTER_ADD_``.
+These reactions will then produce contaminants on items instead of improvements.
+The contaminants are immune to being washed away by water or destroyed by `clean`.